hpcjs/hpc.js-docs/docs/api/gpu/gpuinterface.md

 ### `updateCanvas`

 Paints the canvas with the pixels specified by `inputs.canvas.setPixel` from kernel code.
-[Documentation here](updatecanvas)
+[Documentation here](updatecanvas).